IHTSDO/classification-service/README.md

 ====================================

 ## Overview
-A standalone service for the classification of SNOMED CT ontologies.
+An open source standalone service for the classification of SNOMED CT ontologies.

+This service is used for the maintenance of the International release and will be kept up to date with all discription logic enhancements as they are introduced.
+It is also backward compatible with all historic RF2 releases.

-The service takes an RF2 Snapshot archive and RF2 Delta archive and produces RF2-like results to be further processed by a terminology server.
+The service takes an RF2 Snapshot archive of a release and an RF2 Delta archive of subsequent changes and produces RF2-like results to be further processed by a terminology server.

 ## Quick Start
 Use Maven to build the executable jar and run: